nkrajan/mongoose-auth/README.md

 });
 ```

-Automatically, `mongoose-auth` will use an `email` String attribute in your User schema
+Automatically, `mongoose-3x-auth` will use an `email` String attribute in your User schema
 instead of the default `login` String attribute.
 Moreover, it will automatically add in
 validation checks to make sure that the email is valid before registering a user through
 the registration process of the password module.